caghankoksal/caghankoksal.github.io/content/project/comic-face-generation/index.md

 ---
-title: Face Generation In Golden Age Comics:
+title: Face Generation In Golden Age Comics
 summary: Worked on Context-based Face Generation in Golden Age Comics (US Comics between the 1930s-1950s).
 The model predicts the masked face by giving consecutive comic book panels to the model with a randomly selected face masked at the last frame.
 tags:
   - Deep Learning